Zoospore: Flagella types

 Both tinsel and whiplash flagella beat in a sinusoidal wave pattern, but when both are present, the tinsel beats in the opposite direction of the whiplash, to give two axes of control of motility.

+Attachment to the base of the zoospore is variable between taxa and may help with identification of species.

 Morphological types

 In eukaryotes, the four main types of zoospore are illustrated in Fig. 1 at right: